eam-00/Linux-Notes/vCenter/add-file-system.md

-# Add A File System
+# Add A File System to LVM

 - Add the new drive thru vCenter:
 1. Search for the server on which you are adding the drive